nathanchica/life_event_logger_monorepo/README.md

 Built with:
 - create-react-app for bootstrapping a React application
 - React hooks and Context API for state management
+- Apollo Client GraphQL for fetching and persisting data
 - Material UI for styled components
 - Emotion CSS for custom css in Javascript
 - yarn v3 for package dependency management